 The Story Behind The Hymn: And Can It Be

-'And Can Its Be' is a Methodist hymn written by the popular Methodist hymn writer Charles Wesley (1707-1788).
-History has it that it was written shortly after his conversion on May 21, 1738, which was one Pentecost Sunday (Whitsunday), three days before the 'heart-warming' experience of his brother, Reverend John Wesley on May 24, 1738, at Aldersgate Street, London.
+'And Can Its Be' is a Methodist hymn written by one of the world's most popular Methodist hymn writers, Charles Wesley (1707-1788).
+History has it that it was written shortly after his conversion on May 21, 1738, which was one Pentecost Sunday (Whitsunday), three days preceding the 'heart-warming' experience of his brother, Reverend John Wesley on May 24, 1738, at Aldersgate Street in London.

 Charles heard a voice behind him while he was at the mechanic shop of a poor mechanic called John Bray, saying, "In the name of Jesus Christ of Nazareth, arise, and have faith, and thou shall be delivered of thy infirmity."
 Charles got up from bed and opening his Bible read the first verse of Isaiah 40, "Comfort, comfort my people, says your God," and other verses in the Psalms.

 The voice he heard sparked a deep, deep conviction in his heart in a way he has never experienced before.
 Not since he has been a Christian.
 This experience marked the onset of his true ministry as a revivalist with his elder brother John.